wangyanckxx/FERV39k/README.md

 5. Position: <your job title>
 6. Email: <must be the email at the above mentioned institution>

-I have read and agree to the terms and conditions specified in the RAF face database webpage.
+I have read and agree to the terms and conditions specified in the FERV39K database webpage.
 This database will only be used for research purposes.
 I will not make any part of this database available to a third party.
 I'll not sell any part of this database or make any profit from its use.